perstarke-webdev/req42.de-site/_posts/2022-01-01-requirements-modeling-then-and-now.md

 name: "Requirements Modeling - Then and Now"
 author: Peter Hruschka
 tag: Requirements Modeling
+excerpt: 'If you look back in the history of requirements engineering you will notice that in the 70s we mainly used natural language to express requirements.
+Informal sentences like “The system shall …” or “The system should …” were dominant.'
 ---

 ## A little bit of history